Photosynq/PhotosynQ-Documentation/docs/desktop-application/notebook.md

 You can share measurements with others, by exporting them from the Notebook.
 Select the measurements by checking the checkboxes in the measurement list.
 Then pick **Export Selected** from the **Action** dropdown menu above the measurement list.
 Enter a filename and save the selected measurements to a location on your hard-drive.

-You can export the whole Notebook (consider this a backup), by selecting **File → Export Notebook** from the main menu bar.
+You can export the whole Notebook (consider this a backup), by selecting **File → Export Notebook...** from the main menu bar.
 Enter a filename and save the entire notebook to a location on your hard-drive.

 ## Import Measurements / Notebook

-To import a set of exported measurements or an entire Notebook, simply select **File → Import Notebook** from the main menu bar.
+To import a set of exported measurements or an entire Notebook, simply select **File → Import Notebook...** from the main menu bar.
 Select the file you want to import from your local hard-drive and data will be imported into your Notebook.

 ::: warning Note
 Duplicates will be imported without a warning.